svengreb/styleguide-markdown/CONTRIBUTING.md

 - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 - **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets.
 If you are providing snippets in the issue, use [Markdown code blocks][gh-help-markdown-code-blocks] or [attach files to the issue](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests).

-Please provide the version of Styleguide Markdown your are using and optionally include details about your configuration and environment.
+Please provide the version of styleguide-markdown your are using and optionally include details about your configuration and environment.

 If possible please provide more context by answering these questions: